mtawolf/OreoMultiuser/README.md

-# OreoMultiuser
+# Multi-User Android
-A simple edit to enable Multi user in Android OREO phones.
+To enable the menu to show multi user in settings, and activatie the button at notification panel for quick swap of user.